-13.9 Amendments must relate to the motion by seeking to vary the terms of the motion or make an addition to the motion which bears direct relevance to the terms of the motion.

-An amendment which contains an expenditure proposal must identify a budget from which the expenditure can be met.

-13.10 Amendments must be set out in writing before they can be debated or put to a vote.
+- 13.9 An amendment may not be moved or discussed until the original report has been moved and seconded. - 13.10 Amendments must relate to the motion by seeking to vary the terms of the motion or make an addition to the motion which bears direct relevance to the terms of the motion. - An amendment which contains an expenditure proposal must identify a budget from which the expenditure can be met. - 13.11 Amendments should normally be set out in writing or electronically before they can be debated or put to a vote.

 Except in exceptional circumstances, amendments should be submitted to the Clerk by noon on the day prior to the meeting.
-Amendments will be collated by the Clerk and circulated to members as soon as possible after receipt and in any case in advance of the meeting.
+Amendments will be collated by the Clerk and circulated to members by email as soon as possible after receipt and in any case in advance of the meeting.